mjhea0/thinkful-mentor/csv-data-analysis/readme.md

 # Python for Data Analysis: Analyzing CSV Data with Numpy, Pandas, and Matplotlib

-In this intro tutorial, we're going to analyze a small dataset of the [U.S. crime rate](http://link) broken down by state using Numpy, Pandas, and Matplotlib.
+In this intro tutorial, we're going to analyze a small dataset of the [U.S. crime rate](https://github.com/mjhea0/thinkful-mentor/blob/master/csv-data-analysis/us_arrests.csv) broken down by state using Numpy, Pandas, and Matplotlib.
 After importing and organizing the data, we'll calculate some summary statistics as well as provide a graphical display of the data itself.

 ## Importing CSV Data

-Before beginning open up the CSV file in Excel or a text editor to see how it's organized, the data types, and the type of delimiter used for separating the data.
+Before beginning open up the CSV file in Excel or a text editor (or just view the link above) to see how it's organized, the data types, and the type of delimiter used for separating the data.
 Essentially, we're working with strings, integers, and floats, separated by commas.
 Now, let's start by importing the data in a Python-friendly format using the CSV library:

 ```python
 import csv